-By Rex A Parker PhD... with a nod to sci-fi author Vernor Vinge, here is my gallery of deep sky astrophotography.
-All originals from my home observatory in central New Jersey near the Delaware River (40 deg N lat), or from Chile at Observatorio El Sauce in the Atacama high desert (-30 deg S lat, 1530m elev).
-See the section at right for equipment and process.
+By Rex A Parker PhD... with a nod to sci-fi author Vernor Vinge, here is my gallery of deep sky and solar system astrophotography.
+All originals from telescopes located at my home observatory in central New Jersey near the Delaware River (40 deg N lat), or operated remotely from Chile at Observatorio El Sauce in the Atacama high desert (-30 deg S lat, 1530m elev).
+A few are from Mt Lemmon AZ.
+See text section at right for description of equipment and process.
 The Chilean remote imaging project is a collaboration with Mark Hanson, Steve Mazlin, Stuart Forman, and Stan Watson.

-As Director of the Amateur Astronomers Association of Princeton, I also invite you to tune in to AAAP's monthly presentations.
-Our meetings feature talks by astronomers and astrophysicists, broadcast via Zoom or YouTube on the 2nd Tues each month. https://www.princetonastronomy.org/index.php A growing library of science and how-to astronomy presentations can be found on AAAP's YouTube channel, https://www.youtube.com/@amateurastronomersassociat1439
+A few of my articles and ideas can be found to the right in the blog section of this site.
+Also, as Director of one of the coolest astronomy clubs on the planet -- Amateur Astronomers Association of Princeton -- I invite you to tune in to AAAP's monthly presentations on-line.
+Our live meetings feature talks by astronomers and astrophysicists, broadcast via Zoom and YouTube on the 2nd Tues night each month. https://www.princetonastronomy.org/index.php A growing library of science and how-to astronomy presentations can be found on AAAP's YouTube channel, https://www.youtube.com/@amateurastronomersassociat1439

 Galaxies